-Choose the menu Network > VLAN > Port to load the following page.
+To Configure the PVID of the port, choose the menu Network > VLAN > Ports to load the following page.

 Figure 7-2 Configuring the PVID

 Configure the PVID of the port, then click Save.

 Port Displays the port.
 PVID Specify the PVID for the port.
 PVID indicates the default VLAN for the corresponding port.
 VLAN Displays the VLAN(s) the port belongs to.